25th Army Tank Brigade

 The 25th Army Tank Brigade was an armoured brigade formation of the British Army that was active before and during the Second World War.
 It served with the British First Army and the British Eighth Army during the battles in North Africa and Italy.

 History

 The unit was formed on 3 September 1939 as a 2nd Line Territorial Army Tank Brigade, but had very few tanks.
 On 28 May 1940, it was converted to the 2nd Motor Machine Gun Brigade in recognition of this lack of tanks, but converted back to an Army Tank Brigade on 10 December 1940.
 It was redesignated the 25th Tank Brigade on 1 June 1942.

 Churchill tanks of 51st Royal Tank Regiment move forward near Isola del Piano in support of 138th Brigade during the advance on the Gothic Line, Italy.

-It fought in Tunisia under the British First Army and in the Italy as part of the British Eighth Army.
+It fought in Tunisia under the British First Army and in the Italian Campaign, as part of the British Eighth Army.